Cutter2o7/AIHAfun/readme.txt

    - `RAPIDAPI_HOST` – host value for iq-bible API
    - `HEBREW_TRANSLATION_FILE` – path to today's Hebrew translation spreadsheet
    - `GREEK_TRANSLATION_FILE` – path to today's Greek translation spreadsheet
+   - `LibreOffice` should be installed.
+The translation spreadsheets are standard `.xlsx` files that open and save correctly in LibreOffice Calc;
+     Microsoft Excel is optional.

 ## 📇 Contact Data Persistence